-2-5 De Lima R.L: 2019 "Brazil's Experience in IPSAS Implementation"
+2-5 De Lima R.L: 2019 “Brazil's Experience in IPSAS Implementation"

 The study aimed to underscore the importance of research into the challenges Brazil faced in implementing public sector accounting standards and to highlight the significance of applying international standards in public sector entities.
-The study Tableed that the Brazilian public administration's organizational method and cultural aspects were not suitable for reforms, and that the reform process is still in its early stages and requires more interaction among the relevant stakeholders.
+The study Tabled that the Brazilian public administration's organizational method and cultural aspects were not suitable for reforms, and that the reform process is still in its early stages and requires more interaction among the relevant stakeholders.

 It is noticeable from the review of previous studies the importance of implementing international public sector accounting standards, especially PSAS1.
 The current research stands out by applying the PSAS1 standard to the University of Kufa and then using financial indicators to demonstrate the role of the standard in achieving performance and obtaining transparent and more credible information.

-The second section: The theoretical introduction to the international accounting standard IPSAS1
+The theoretical introduction to the international accounting standard IPSAS1

 1.IPSAS1 (Financial Statement Presentation):